ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

-We trust ambasaddors to only request promotion of content that lines up with the messages and topics outlined, that this content does not overly market their empolyer, and that they have followed the review process.
+We trust ambasaddors to only request promotion of content that lines up with the messages and topics outlined, that this content does not overly market their employer, and that they have followed the review process.
 An abassador can request promotion of content in the following ways:

-* Requesting that a tweet be retweeted by the Node.js twitter account
+* Requesting that a tweet be retweeted by the Node.js twitter account.
-* Requesting that a linkedin in post be reposted by the Node.js linkedin account
+* Requesting that a linkedin in post be reposted by the Node.js linkedin account.
 * At mentioning the nodejs/ambassadors team to ask other ambassadors to repost
 * Posting a link to the content in the "what's new" issue in nodejs/ambassadors